Vladimirchizh/TopicModeling/README.md

 # Text data anonymization of social network users based on vector representations of their interests
-Main target of the research is to provide text generation based on the topics representations to ensure high-quality anonymization of personal texts while maintaining the distribution of interests of the initial data.
+Main target of the research was to provide text generation based on the topics representations to ensure high-quality anonymization of personal texts while maintaining the distribution of interests of the initial data.
 The objectives of the study are
 - to try out different methods of topic modeling and labeling of the dataset and look through the quality of their results;
 - segmentation of the users according to their topics’ representation and demographic data; creating of new representations and imbedding it into the text generation pipeline.;